Saturday, February 21, 2026

 I had no emotional framework for this.

-Miami Children’s Hospital placed us in an apartment-style temporary quarters nearby.
+Miami Children’s Hospital placed us in apartment-style temporary quarters nearby.

 When we were not at Matthew’s bedside, I would retreat to the bedroom closet.